 - QHD means ‘Quad’ HD or 1440p.
 This is basically four times the pixels of a 720p display.

 A laptop’s refresh rate refers to the number of times the display can show a new image in a second.
 It’s typically measured in Hz.
 Many gaming laptops will push this figure up past the 60hz mark, resulting in a smoother experience.
 But even if you’re not gaming, having a responsive desktop can make an enormous difference to your experience.

 Variable refresh rate is becoming increasingly mainstream.
 This is a way of synchronising the refresh rate to the frames coming in, and thereby eliminating problems like tearing.
 You might have seen this referred to as Gsync (which is Nvidia’s tech) or FreeSync (which is AMD’s).

 The body of the laptop will affect the way that it looks, as well as its durability.
 It will also influence the machine’s ability to dissipate heat.
 A super-thin laptop might be portable and stylish, but it’s often unsuitable for gaming, where performance and heat management are critical.

 The CPU is the device in which most of the calculations that actually make a computer run are performed.
 You’ll find that specialised laptop CPUs are designed to run slightly colder than their desktop counterparts.
 Pay attention to the generation of the CPU when you’re comparing them.
-Intel has rolled out their 11th generation; AMD is on Ryzen 5000.
+Intel has their 11th generation; AMD is on Ryzen 5000.